Harshit-0020/ML/README.md

 # ML
-Collection of my Machine Learning Projects.
+Collection of my Machine Learning and Deep Learning Projects.